markus7017/myfiles/shelly/doc/AdvancedUsers.md

 ## Log optimization

-The binding provides channels (e.g. heartBeat, currentWatts), which might cause a log of log output, especially when having multiple dozen Shellys.
+The binding provides channels (e.g. heartBeat, currentWatts), which might cause a lot of log output, especially when having multiple dozen Shellys.

 openHAB has an integrated feature to filter the event log.
 This mechanism doesn't filter the event, but the log output (items still receive the updates).